Local Search Rankings: The Content Gap Analysis

 ## Building Your Local SEO Strategy for Service Businesses

 Your gap analysis reveals the path forward, but execution requires consistency.
-Here's how top-performing local businesses structure their content approach:
+Here's how top-performing service businesses structure their content approach:

 ### The 80/20 Content Rule